ruimpcastro/ruimpcastro/README.md

 # 🌕 About Me:
+🚀 I'm currently building awesome frontend apps for web remotely @ Sublime Cipher.<br>
+👨‍💻 Looking to collaborate on making some great applications and also face new challenges.<br>
+🌱 I’m a growing developer using NextJS and ReactJS.<br>
+💬 If you have any questions or if you want to be in contact with me just send me a message.<br>
-🚀 I'm currently building awesome UI for web remotely @ Sublime Cipher.<br>👨‍💻 Looking to collaborate on making some great applications and also face new challenges.<br>🌱 I’m currently sharpening my programming skills with NextJS and ReactJS.<br>💬 Chat with me about anything that goes on your mind.<br>🧠 I strongly believe in Kaizen.
-I always strive to be better at what I'm doing.
+🧠 I strongly believe in Kaizen.
+I always strive to be better at what I'm doing.<br>

 ## 🌐 Socials: